Justus Perthes (publishing company): Publishers

-From the moment on that Bernhardt Perthes started to lead his firm it transformed from an ordinary publisher into an industrial business, as the production became too large to leave this to subcontractors.
+From the moment that Bernhardt Perthes started to lead his firm it transformed from an ordinary publisher into an industrial business, as the production became too large to leave this to subcontractors.
 He bought new business premises and created departments for publishing, editing and drawing.
 The basis for all maps was still copper engraving, used till the Second World War.
 But for the printing Bernhardt Perthes switched to electrolytic reproduction and lithographic colourprint.
-His favourite printing process, however, was ‘Chimitypie’, a process that transformed drawings or copper engravings into die-stamp engraving.
+His favourite printing process was ‘Chimitypie’, a process that transformed drawings or copper engravings into die-stamp engraving.